prufrock123/Notes-Jan-2015/APIs.md

 # Happy API days!

-We are going to do a project on working with 2 or more real APIs.
-If you recall, APIs provide 3 primary methods for us front-end devs to access them:
+APIs provide 3 primary methods for us front-end devs to access them:

 1. CORS - JSON (not all are CORS)
 2. non-CORS - JSONP (not all are JSONP)
 3. server-side proxy (our local server makes the JSON request for us, and returns it to the browser)

-Method 3 is a little harder for us to implement, but we'll get there soon. :-)
+Method 3 is a little harder for us to implement, because it involves a "man in the middle".

-Now, we've been doing `$.get()` enough to get information from Etsy, for example, but we haven't used `$.post()` to push any information up to a live service.
+Now, we've been doing `$.get()` enough to get information from Etsy and Github, for example, but we haven't used `$.post()` to push any information up to a live service.

 By **authenticating** with a service, we can actually push information up to services.
 One particular library that can help us do that is `hello.js` (http://adodson.com/hello.js/#install).